 Installing the Raspberry Pi Camera

-Firstly before we do anything we need to have a Raspberry Pi camera.
-In this tutorial I use the normal IR camera and it works just fine however if it gets dark it can’t see at all.
+Firstly before we do anything, we need to have a Raspberry Pi camera.
+In this tutorial, I use the regular IR camera, and it works fine however if it gets dark it can’t see at all.
 (Which is probably not much good for a security camera).
-You can find the normal camera here or the non-IR camera here.
+You can find the regular camera here or the non-IR camera here.

 If you’re after for more information check out my Raspberry Pi camera guide for everything you need to know.